What Does It Mean to Be a Mentor – Mentorship

 I’m watching millions of people mentor with their Christian faith as mother to mother, parent to parent, marriage to marriage, older to younger, younger to older and men doing the same.
 Plus, all are creating beautiful printables to share Scriptures and Bible knowledge, with an explosion of books.
 [If you want to find them, go to Pinterest: Education]

 Since I restarted blogging a couple of years ago, I’ve come across several women who teach how to get your writings to be read online and your products known.
-Millions of these amazing fantastic people have small, medium or very large mailing lists which comprise their sheeple flock.
+Millions of these amazing fantastic people have small, medium or very large mailing lists which comprise their sheeple, or flock.

 >To read a word from Lana Vawser to writers go HERE>> Writers take heart-you are breaking new ground.